 10. Let go of what isn’t important or necessary

 Prioritize the things that help you live more intentionally.
-We tend to hold onto expectations or take part in activities that don’t really fit in with our priorities in life.
+We tend to hold onto expectations or take part in extracurricular activities that don’t really fit in with our priorities in life.
 Sometimes we do things just because that’s how we learned.
 Let go.
+Parental burnout is much more likely when your are way too busy.

 11. Get a new perspective

 Read some encouraging motherhood books or talk to other moms about handling the stresses of being a mom.
-This can be inspiring along with helping you see the worth of what you’re doing.
+This can be inspiring, as well as help you see the worth of what you’re doing.
+You may also get some new ideas of how you can improve on the things you’re struggling with.

 12. Let your children entertain themselves